adolfintel/TDF/README.md

 export WINEDEBUG=+loaddll,+pid
 ```

-__`export WINE_NEW_MEDIA_SOURCE`__
-Enables/disables some the new gstreamer media source implemented in Valve Wine (the games-optimized build) around July 2024.
-By default it lets Wine decide based on the game, but you can try setting it to `0` or `1` if you have video playback issues.

 #### Limiting CPU cores (and setting CPU topology in general)
 As CPUs get more and more cores and threads, problems such as crashes, inconsistent performance and general instability can occur in older games.
 For this reason, TDF implements several ways to limit which cores can be used.